 The personal statement – 4,000 characters to make your case

-You only have one Personal Statement.
-It is your chance to convince admissions Tutors of your enthusiasm and suitability for a course.
+You only have one personal statement.
+It is your chance to convince Admissions Tutors of your enthusiasm and suitability for a course.
 You need to make your application stand out so it's important to work on your statement to create the best possible impression.

 Research your course options before you apply for university

-The personal statement is the one part of your UCAS application where you have an opportunity to ‘sell’ yourself to the Admissions Tutor, especially if you are applying for a popular course.
 You need to make sure that you check the detailed information about your course choices.
 You can find out more about courses at Manchester Metropolitan University from our online prospectus.

-It is really important you allow yourself plenty of time to research your course and write your personal statement; you may have to write several drafts until you get your statement right.
+It is really important that you allow yourself plenty of time to research your course and write your personal statement; you may have to write several drafts until you get your statement right.

 How much do I need to write?